A Sober and Healthy Life

 A Sober and Healthy Life – Substance Abuse Treatment Centers

 When substance abuse treatment centers all over the country began to support AA and NA, everyone was very excited about the shift in mentality and treatment of substance abuse.
-Today including AA and NA in substance abuse treatment is a given.
+Today, including AA and NA in substance abuse treatment is a given.
 But is this good for recovery towards a sober and healthy life?
-I am not challenging the effectiveness of AA and NA, although the results continue to be less than desirable, I am speaking more to the fact that it is presented as the only effective method for alcoholics and addicts to create a sober and healthy life.
-A side effect of this mentality has produced alcoholics and addicts that want a sober and healthy life is a “my way or the highway” approach to recovery.
+I am not challenging the effectiveness of AA and NA;.
+However, the results continue to be less than desirable, I am speaking more to the fact that it is presented as the only effective method for alcoholics and addicts to create a sober and healthy life.
+A side effect of this mentality has produced alcoholics and addicts who want a sober and healthy life in a “my way or the highway” approach to recovery.
 This is very problematic for the man or woman who does not fit in or feel inspired by twelve-step programs of recovery.
 These people who want a sober and healthy life are shunned and made to feel like there is something wrong with them or “they do not really want recovery”.
-These statements are not true nor productive.
-There are many committed alcoholics and addicts who want a sober and healthy life that feel moved by other programs of recovery.
+These statements are not true or productive.
+There are many committed alcoholics and addicts who want a sober and healthy life and feel moved by other programs of recovery.
 For some reason, Alcoholics Anonymous and Narcotics Anonymous take offense and feel the need to disparage other methods of recovery, shaming those who choose them.
 Arrogance and ignorance have never been attractive human characteristics.
-Humility is part of the foundation of Alcoholics Anonymous, but not practiced by its members when people choose another form of recovery to create a sober and healthy life for themselves.
+Humility is part of the foundation of Alcoholics Anonymous, but it is not practiced by its members when people choose another form of recovery to create a sober and healthy life for themselves.
 They call them “dry drunks” and other harmful phrases.
 Unfortunately they do not take into account there are many successful recovering people leading a sober and healthy life that have nothing to do with AA or NA, this is where arrogance and ignorance insert themselves.

 A Sober and Healthy Life - Providence Holistic Counseling Services - at any moment you have the power